 It is hardly within our province to discuss elementary questions as to the character of speech, and of its division into vowels and consonants, and it is sufficient here to remind our readers that while the vowels are formed by sounds which, coming primarily from the larynx, are modified by variations in the size of the mouth cavity and of its opening, consonants depend on interruption of the currents of air in the mouth or passages above the larynx.
 They can, in fact, only be made effective by junction with a vowel.
-Thus k is k and a, r is a and r, b is b and e, n is e and n, &c.
-Vowels have a varying musical pitch, but can be sounded mutely, that is, without an appreciable voicesound or in a whisper, in diminished but still in varying musical quality; while consonants are characterised by a considerable difference in the time that may be occupied in their prolongation of delivery; thus some, b, p, and d, must be uttered quickly, and are called explosive; others, as m, n, l, and r, can be prolonged almost indefinitely.
+Thus k is k and a, r is a and r, b is b and e, a is a and a, b is b and a, b is b and b, and b is b and b, and b is b and b, and b is b and b and b is b and b and b and b is b and b sound or in a whisper, in diminished but still in varying musical quality; while consonants are characterised by a considerable difference in the time that may be occupied in their prolongation of delivery; thus some, b, p, and d, must be uttered quickly, and are called explosive; others, as m, n, l, and r, can be prolonged almost indefinitely.
 The former are mute, without vowel combination; the latter have a certain musical value in accordance with their inherent vowel quality.
 In the first case the vowel sound follows the consonant; in the second it precedes it.
 There are further divisions in the character of consonants according to the point of interruption, as labial, p, when the point is at the lips involving pressure; dental, t, produced by presence of the tip of the tongue against the teeth; and guttural as k, in which the back of the tongue is most actively employed.
 Still, again, some consonants derive their character from a variation in their resonance.